saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

             publish-profile: ${{ secrets.AZURE_FUNCTIONAPP_PUBLISH_PROFILE }}
     ```

-    >**Note**: Due to the nature of some browsers, you may need to adjust the whitepace of the yml document after it has been pasted into GitHub.
+    >**Note**: Due to the nature of some browsers, you may need to adjust the whitespace of the yml document after it has been pasted into GitHub.

 5. Select the **Start commit** button to commit the workflow to the repository.